Steven-Grevera/ENC4265/manual.md

 ## Extra Health Well Rooms
  ![image](https://github.com/user-attachments/assets/b0ecb10c-5456-46ae-a638-2f6625a038be)
+*Figure 154: Image of a Well that you can spend 1000 souls in to obtain 30 extra health in a Corridor.
+With the clairvoyance item in use for the visual effect.
+Image Taken By: Steven Grevera*

 For the price of 1000 souls, upon finding this well in a room, you can add 30 additional maximum health to your character for the duration of that level’s journey permanently.
 This effect persists even through death but does not persist beyond an exit/completion of a level, or a “Game Over”.
 ![image](https://github.com/user-attachments/assets/87662bfb-61b9-45a8-8433-3665f3251b0e)
+*Figure 155: Image of the players maximum health increased and restoring to full after spending 1000 souls at the well in clairvoyance vision still.
+Image Taken By: Steven Grevera*